drunkard/ceph-Chinese-doc/cephadm/adoption.rst

-..
-Converting an existing cluster to cephadm
 .. _cephadm-adoption:

 现有集群切换到 cephadm
 ======================

-Cephadm allows you to convert an existing Ceph cluster that has been deployed with ceph-deploy, ceph-ansible, DeepSea, or similar tools.

 ..
-Limitations
+Converting an existing cluster to cephadm

+It is possible to convert some existing clusters so that they can be managed with ``cephadm``.
+This statment applies to some clusters that were deployed with ``ceph-deploy``, ``ceph-ansible``, or ``DeepSea``.

+This section of the documentation explains how to determine whether your clusters can be converted to a state in which they can be managed by ``cephadm`` and how to perform those conversions.

 局限性
 ------
+..
+Limitations

-* Cephadm only works with BlueStore OSDs.
-If there are FileStore OSDs in your cluster you cannot manage them.
+* Cephadm 仅适配 BlueStore OSDs；集群内的 FileStore OSDs 不能用 ``cephadm`` 管理。

 Preparation
 -----------